Anthony J. Pennings, PhD

 Posted on | April 18, 2014 | No Comments

 In a previous post on competitive advantages, I discussed some structural characteristics for digital media firms.
-Using the framework laid out in Curse of the Mogul: What’s Wrong with the World’s Leading Media Companies as a point of departure, I was able to extend their analysis of traditional media companies to the more dynamic realm of digital media firms.
+Using the framework laid out in Curse of the Mogul: What’s Wrong with the World’s Leading Media Companies as a point of departure, I was able to extend their analysis of traditional media companies to the more dynamic realm of digital media and tech firms.
 To be successful, these new companies need to understand how to shore up barriers to entry to solidify their positions and become profitable.
 Within the competitive environment of the Internet, it is important to be aware of how companies can ward off other companies looking to capture their market share.

 The authors critique media moguls for not paying adequate attention to four general categories of competitive advantages: economies of scale; customer captivity; cost; and government protection.
 Previously, I covered economies of scale and customer captivity.
 I paid particular attention to network effects that are one of the most critical determiners of success for net-centric firms.
 Customer captivity in terms of habits, search costs, and switching costs are also important determinants of success for companies dealing with digital media programming, products, and applications.